QuickSpot/walter-documentation/cellular_connectivity.md

 Soracom keeps track of coverage with eDRX and PSM availability in a [Github repository](https://github.com/soracom/coverage-tests/blob/main/SORACOM-LPWAN-with-features.csv).

+> We have received feedback from UK users with a Soracom card that LTE-M
+> coverage has not been very good.
+Therefore we advice to stick to NB-IoT
+> in the UK.

 ## Other tested SIM cards

 Our customers have tested Walter with a variety of SIM cards that might also